RyawSzn/FormulaFrenzy/README.md

    - Subscripts and superscripts are simply regarded as the symbol itself. (n₁ → n; v² → v)

 3. **Highlighted Cells:**
-   - Selected cells are highlighted to indicate they are part of the current selection.
+   - Selected cells are highlighted in yellow to indicate they are part of the current selection.

 4. **Matching Formulas:**
    - The selected symbols are checked against the list of formulas.
 If the selected symbols match the required symbols of a formula, the formula is considered matched.

 5. **Matched Cells:**
-   - Cells that are part of a matched formula are highlighted differently to indicate they have been successfully matched.
+   - Cells that are part of a matched formula are highlighted in green to indicate they have been successfully matched.

 ### Controls
 - **Mouse Click:**